marvasgit/kubestatewatch/README.md

 ```
 $ diffwatcher -h

-diffwatcher: A watcher for Kubernetes
+diffwatcher: A diff watcher for Kubernetes

 diffwatcher is a Kubernetes watcher that publishes notifications
 to Slack/hipchat/mattermost/flock channels.
 It watches the cluster
-for resource changes and notifies them through webhooks.
+for resource changes compares them with prev state and notifies them through webhooks.

 supported webhooks:
  - slack